ComPair/ComPairDAQ/README.md

 ctest --verbose
 ```

-# Documentation
+## Documentation
 Code docuemntation can be genreated with doxygen.
 ```
 doxygen doc/Doxyfile
 ```
 One can include the tests as well by using `Doxyfile_wTests`.
+The output is
+generated in `doc/html`.